 Under Almonty's stock option plan, the Company can grant options to directors, officers, employees and consultants for up to 10% of the issued and outstanding common shares of the Company.
 Under the plan, the exercise price of an option may not be less than the closing market price during the trading day immediately preceding the date of the grant of the option, less any applicable discount allowed by the TSX.
 Options can be granted for a maximum term of 10 years and vest at the discretion of the Company's Board of Directors.
-The existing plan was re-approved by Almonty's shareholders at its Annual and Special Meeting of Shareholders held on June 10, 2021.
+The existing plan was re-approved by Almonty's shareholders at its Annual and Special Meeting of Shareholders held on June 30, 2022.

-As of March 31, 2022, the outstanding options, all of which are exercisable, are summarized as follows:
+As of December 31, 2022, the outstanding options, all of which are exercisable, are summarized as follows:

 Number of

 Share Options

 Options outstanding at December 31, 2020 7,475,000

 Options granted 2,250,000

 Options exercised (200,000)

 Options expired (650,000)

 Options outstanding at December 31, 2021 8,875,000

+Options granted 6,450,000

 Options exercised (1,000)

+Options expired (549,000)

-Options outstanding and exercisable at March 31, 2022 8,874,000
+Options outstanding and exercisable at December 31, 2022 14,775,000